 One in four adults aged >40 will develop Atrial Fibrillation (AF) in their lifetime.
 It is an important health problem associated with a 5-fold increase in stroke, more often disabling or fatal.
 While AF may give rise to palpitations or other symptoms, there are frequently none, especially in older people with the highest risk of stroke.
 The primary objective of this study is to determine if screening for AF is effective at reducing stroke (both ischaemic and haemorrhagic) compared to usual care and to quantify other potential benefits and harms of screening.
 Ethics approval for this project was granted by The University of Sydney Human Research Ethics Committee (Ref No 2021/825)

-A summary of completed projects to date is available here.
+A list of publications to date is available here.

 Outcome Health’s POLAR GP is a modern web-based clinical intelligence tool, designed to support GP’s in providing the best patients-focused care, as well as optimising their business output.